Skip to Content

 Track

 Transcript tracking in Logistics-EI is a benefit reserved for NEI certificate holders (CCS, MCS, CES, MES).
 Designees log every credit by entering the unique identification code (UIC) after each activity.
 The UIC is provided after you complete the activity, not at registration.
 The transcript becomes the official record of CE earned across multiple years, covering designation renewal, CBP audit response, and your own progress check.
+You can log in to Logistics-EI to view your transcript.
 Non-designees should keep their own records.

 Learn about NEI certifications →